 Cadets of the squadron will meet monthly for drill, which consists of physical exercise, classroom time and military training, as well as occasional off-site activities and various community service opportunities.
-Upcoming drill information will be located on this page of the website under Plan of the Month (located to the right).
+See detailed upcoming drill information by reviewing the Plan of the Month (POM) located to the right.

 Cadets are expected to attend drill weekends from 0800 to 1500, Saturday and Sunday , on a once-a-month basis.

-The Plan of the Month (POM) announcement will be posted prior to drill and will include all scheduling, uniform/gear requirements, and specific details and expectations for that drill.
+The POM will be posted prior to drill and will include all scheduling, uniform/gear requirements, and specific details and expectations for that drill.
 The cadet is responsible to understand and adhere to the POM each drill.

-In addition to regular monthly drills, there are other events that come up and are scheduled on an ad hoc basis, including color guards, parades, fund raising and community service projects.
-These are voluntary but are often very helpful for achievement of requirements to earn various ribbons.
+In addition to regular monthly drills, there are other events that come up and are scheduled on an ad hoc basis, including color guards, parades, fund raising, additional training opportunities and community service projects.
+These are voluntary but are often very helpful for achievement of requirements to earn various ribbons and rank advancement.

 WEARING THE UNIFORM